FancyLinkProject/FlinkCollection/README.md

-# Novel Platform Smart Contract
+# FancyLink Platform Smart Contract

 * [ ] This is the smart contract for the FancyLink, a web3 platform for publishing and reading novels as NFTs.
 This smart contract is based on opensea's opensea collection.